Blintzes

 This post may contain affiliate links.
 Please read our disclosure policy.

 Blintz is the Yiddish word for filled breakfast crepes, originally hailing from Central and Eastern Europe, places like Russia, Poland, and Hungary.
-This classic Ashkenazi Jewish dish is a beautiful way to start the day, and it’s worth noting that the places it hails from have very cold winters….talk about walking into the world with some fortification (sometimes blintz might be spelled blintze, with an e).
+This classic Ashkenazi Jewish dish is a beautiful way to start the day, and it’s worth noting that the places it hails from have very cold winters…talk about walking into the world with some fortification (sometimes blintz might be spelled blintze, with an e).

 Crepes for Blintzes

-The idea of crepe making can unsettle even the most confident cooks amongst us.
-But deep breaths here – they are simply very thin pancakes, no more, no less.
 Don’t beat yourself up if the first few crepes tear or don’t work out perfectly.
 They are the practice crepes.
 Or the snack crepes, as it were.
 After a few, you’ll get the hang of it.
-And don’t worry if the filled crepes don’t look perfectly shaped – that’s how everyone will know they’re homemade!
+And don’t worry if the filled crepes don’t look perfectly shaped —that’s how everyone will know they’re homemade!

 How to Make Blintzes

-Then roll up the crepe so the filling is completely encased in a rectangular packet.
+- Then roll up the crepe so the filling is completely encased in a rectangular packet.
+Repeat with the rest of the filling and crepes.

 Make Ahead Blintzes